-Click here for an CycleVIN Motorcycle History Report on this 1990 Honda RC30 are available here for your perusal.
+Click here for an CycleVIN Motorcycle History Report on this 1990 Honda RC30.
+Additional photos are available here for your perusal.

 Braking duties went to a pair of fully floating 310mm discs bit by four-piston Nissin calipers in the front and a single 220m unit pinched by a dual-pot caliper in the rear.
 The bike’s fork sliders also allowed the front calipers to remain in place during wheel changes, a feature that, like the ELF-designed single-sided swing-arm, was born out of competition for ultra-quick pit stops.

-Each of the exotic machines was made by hand, built by Honda’s racing division in the same facility where the factory competition bikes were born.
-To unlock the full potential of the RC30, HRC sold a race kit for the V4 that included upgraded pistons, camshafts, and crankshafts, as well as a full race exhaust.
-In total, less than 5,000 RC30 units were produced across its entire run – 4,782 to be exact — and only 316 of those were originally sold in the US.
+In total, only 316 RC30s were sold in the US.
 The VFR750R (the name given to this bike in other markets) was first released in 1987, though only in Honda’s native Japanese market.
 The model wouldn’t be offered in America until 1990 — the only year it was officially sold on US shores — despite it being released to Europe and most of the other global markets in ’88.
 Different markets received different spec RC30s, with some versions getting a little less power.
 One way in which the American model differed was a red Honda wing in the tank, as opposed to the yellow found in other markets.